lTimeless/SmartHub/src/WebUI/ClientApp/src/pages/Readme.md

-# pages
+# Pages

-Here are all views, components, routes, etc. per _page_ defined.
+Here are all main entrypoints for all pages(views) with components, services, hooks, etc. only belonging to these pages.